awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-applicationautoscaling-scalabletarget-scheduledaction.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `StartTime`  <a name="cfn-applicationautoscaling-scalabletarget-scheduledaction-starttime"></a>
-The date and time that the action is scheduled to begin\.
+The date and time that the action is scheduled to start\.
 *Required*: No
 *Type*: Timestamp
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)